coderefinery/reproducible-research/_episodes/04-reproducible-envs.md

 > - Do you think containers contribute to reproducible research?
 > - Do you see a use case for your own work?
 {: .task}

----

-### Where you might want to go from here

-- New platforms for doing reproducible research are emerging, see for example [**reana**](http://www.reana.io/).
-- Good talks on open reproducible research can be found [here](http://inundata.org/talks/index.html).